 We must all have a strong commitment to our professional conduct, with each of us sharing a responsibility to support and promote a culture that ensures an ethical and safe workplace.
 The Conduct and Ethics Manual is an important tool to help us meet this important objective and I commend it to you.

 We cannot tolerate unethical or inappropriate behavior and I expect all of us to call it out wherever we see it.
 This includes behaviour that contravenes the APS Code of Conduct, Values and Employment Principles and DFAT’s Anti-bullying, Harassment and Discrimination Policy, Values Statement, Code of Conduct for Overseas Service and Locally Engaged Staff (LES) Codes of Conduct at overseas posts.

 All Australian Public Servants (APS), LES and contractors play an important role in advancing Australia’s security and prosperity in a more contested and competitive world.

-It is the clear expectation of the Government and the Australian community, as well as my own, that we will maintain the highest standards of professionalism, probity and, accountability in the course of the work we do.
+It is the clear expectation of the Government, the Australian community, as well as my own, that we all maintain the highest standards of professionalism, probity, accountability and ethical practice in the course of our work.

-This Conduct and Ethics Manual is the principal source of departmental guidance and policy on conduct and ethics issues for all categories of staff – APS staff, LES and contract staff.
-It is reviewed regularly to ensure its provisions remain up to date and relevant and I welcome any comment from staff on improving it.
+The Manual is the principal source of departmental guidance and policy on conduct and ethics issues for all categories of DFAT employees.
+It is reviewed regularly to ensure its provisions remain current and relevant, and I welcome ongoing comment on how it may be improved.